-OVPR Guidance in Preparation for Potential Government Shutdown
+OVPR Guidance for the Government Shutdown

 That said, federal agencies cannot issue new grants or contracts, or renew existing projects, during a shutdown.
 Agencies also will not be able to provide assistance during a shutdown.
-As a result, government employees at the agencies will not be able to answer phone calls, respond to emails or update informational resources.
+As a result, government employees at the agencies will not be available to answer phone calls, respond to emails or update informational resources.

 Information for the U-M Research Community